JohnMarvin237/C-/README.md

 # C-
-I use this repository to stock all my C# project
+I use this repository to upload all my C# project